AmoebeLabs/swiss-army-knife-card-manual/README.md

 ## ![](docs/assets/images/swiss-army-knife24.png) __Development status as of June 2022:__

-Due to a lot of work to handle my sister's estate, I was unable to do any work on this card the past couple of months.
-This month work has resumed to release the card as a Release Candidate!

-- Currently in **closed** BETA with around 40 users.
-- Next step will be a **public** Release Candidate (v1.0.0-rc.1), announced here and on the Home Assistant community forum.
+The card has been released on June 19th, 2022 to the public as a release candidate!

-- Depending on the issues, more RC's ((v1.0.0-rc.x) will be released.
-- And if that goes well, I will release version 1.x.y after about a month 🚀.
+Depending on the issues, more RC's ((v1.0.0-rc.x) will be released, and if that goes well, I will release version 1.x.y after about a month 🚀.

 <a href="https://www.buymeacoffee.com/amoebelabs" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>